wp-plugins/image-watermark/readme.txt

 2. screenshot-2.png

 == Changelog ==

+= 1.1.0 =
+* New: Bulk watermark - Apply watermark in Media Library actions
+* New: Watermark images already uploaded to Media Library

 = 1.0.3 =
 * Fix: Error during upload of file types other than images (png, jpg)